 In this Policy, “West Fraser” means West Fraser Timber Co.
 Ltd. and each other member of the West Fraser group of companies.
 References to “the Company” refer specifically to West Fraser Timber Co.
 Ltd.

-Broadly speaking, an employee, officer or director of West Fraser (including their spouse and other relatives with the same home as that person) with knowledge of material undisclosed corporate information may not trade in securities of the Company or otherwise use or selectively disclose the information until the information is publicly known.
+Broadly speaking, an employee, officer or director of West Fraser (including their spouse and other relatives with the same home as that person) with knowledge of an undisclosed material fact or material change respecting West Fraser shall not trade in securities of the Company and shall not use or selectively disclose such information until the information is publicly known.
 In order to reduce potential exposure for liability under securities laws, employees, officers and directors (and their spouses, and other relatives in their household) must not trade in the Company’s securities during

 1. the “Blackout Periods” described in this Policy, and

-2. when advised not to do so by any member of the Disclosure Committee as a result of the existence of material undisclosed information.
+2. when advised not to do so by any member of the Disclosure Committee as a result of the existence of such undisclosed material information.

-Under applicable securities laws, a person in a “special relationship” with West Fraser may not “trade” in securities of the Company if the person knows material information with respect to West Fraser that has not been generally disclosed to the public.
-If the person trades securities of the Company in such a circumstance, the person may be liable to compensate the seller or purchaser of the securities, as the case may be, for damages resulting from the sale.
-A “trade” includes a purchase or sale of securities, on offer or solicitation to purchase or sell securities and an exercise of an option, warrant or other convertible security.
+Under applicable securities laws, a person in a “special relationship” with the Company must not “trade” in or enter into a transaction involving securities of the Company if the person knows of a material fact or material change with respect to West Fraser that has not been generally disclosed to the public.
+If the person trades securities of the Company in such a circumstance, the person may be liable to compensate the seller or purchaser of the securities, as the case may be, for damages resulting from the trade.
+A “trade” includes a purchase or sale of securities, an offer or solicitation to purchase or sell securities and an exercise of an option, warrant or other convertible security.

-The significance of this last portion of the definition is that it creates an indefinite chain so that any person who either trades on or discloses information acquired directly or indirectly from someone “on the inside” will be caught by the insider trading provisions.
+The significance of this last portion of the definition is that it creates an indefinite chain so that any person who either trades on or discloses a non‑public material fact or material change acquired directly or indirectly from someone “on the inside” will be caught by the insider trading provisions.

-Any corporate information that would have, or would reasonably be expected to have, a significant effect on the value or market price of the Company’s securities is material information.
+Any fact or any change in the business, operations or capital of the Company, or a decision by the board or by senior management (who believe confirmation by the board is probable) to implement such a change, that would reasonably be expected to have a significant effect on the value or market price of the Company’s securities is a material fact or material change.
 This includes information about significant changes to senior management, financial results, decisions concerning dividends, major acquisitions, dispositions, investments, sales or restructurings, and the acquisition or loss of important contracts.

-No employee, officer or director with knowledge of material information with respect to West Fraser that has not been generally disclosed to the public may inform or “tip” others of such information, except as required in order to carry out the duties of the person’s office or employment with the Company.
+Employees, officers and directors with knowledge of a material fact or material change with respect to West Fraser that has not been generally disclosed to the public must not inform or “tip” others of any such information, except as required in order to carry out the duties of the person’s office or employment with the Company.